amm926616/april-music-player-os/README.md

 # April Music Player

 <img src="./icons/april-logo.png" alt="logo" width="400"/>

+## 🌐 Official Website

-#### Check out this cool official website for April Music Player created by my girlfriend.
+Check out the official website for April Music Player:
 [April Music Player's Official Website](https://april-music-player.github.io/)

+---

-### About
+## 🎵 About

-April Music Player is a music player with lyric syncing and note-taking features, designed to help with lyric memorization.
-It's perfect for language learners who want to enjoy music while improving their language skills.
-The app offers a customizable lyrics display, note-taking features, and personal vocabulary collections to enhance the learning experience.
+April Music Player is an interactive music player with lyric syncing and note-taking capabilities, designed to enhance lyric memorization and language learning.
+Its features include:

-As someone who once wished for a music player that allowed interactive lyric engagement while learning Korean, I’m thrilled to have created this tool myself.
-I’m excited to share it with anyone who can benefit from it. **Presented to you by Aiden.**
+- **Customizable Lyrics Display**: Perfect for language learners.
+- **Note-Taking and Vocabulary Tools**: Take notes and keep personal vocabulary collections.
+- **Interactive Features**: Engage deeply with your favorite songs.

+This project was inspired by a personal wish for a tool to practice Korean lyrics and is now shared with everyone to enjoy.
+**Presented to you by Aiden.**

+---

-### Screenshots
+## 📸 Screenshots

-Here are some screenshots of April Music Player in action:
+Here’s a glimpse of April Music Player in action:

 <div align="center">
   <img src="./screenshots/0001.png" width="600"/>